 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-In addition to the minimum admission materials required by The Graduate School, applicants should submit a description of work experiences and a written statement of professional goals.
+In addition to the minimum admission materials required by the Graduate School, applicants should submit:

 Applicants can enroll as either full-time or part-time students.
 All required courses except the internship are offered in the evenings.
 Full-time students are expected to take four courses each fall and spring semester for two years.
 Part-time students usually take two courses each fall and spring semester, and one course each summer, over three years.

 |Core Courses (21 credits)|